 - The Chick / The Heart: Normally the first one to try and find a 'peaceful alternative' rather than fight.
 When Garrosh is going to torture a mogu for information, Baine instead proposes that they use a Pandaren elixir to painlessly probe the mogu's thoughts for the information.
 He also would rather pacify or placate the marauding quilboar with water rather than risk lives to fight them.

-- Crime of Self-Defense: As mentioned in Out-of-Character Moment, Tides of War had Baine exile tauren, the same punishment he gave to Magatha for her atrocities, simply for fighting against the Alliance military forces assaulting the gates of Mulgore and targeting Horde citizens in the area.
+- Crime of Self-Defense: As mentioned in Out-of-Character Moment, Tides of War had Baine exile tauren of Vendetta point from Thunderbluff, the same punishment he gave to some Grimtotem tauren, for seeking vengeance against the Alliance.
+Whilst the book doesn't mention it, the people in the camp were only fighting against the Alliance military forces assaulting the gates of Mulgore and targeting Horde civilians in the area.

 - Cruel Mercy: He exiled Magatha for her treachery rather than executing her, but not before breaking her totems to the elements, infuriating them against the shaman so she would have to work her way back up into their good graces.